Wandalen/wCoursesDownloader/README.md

 # wDownloaderOfCourses
-Module in JavaScript for downloading courses.
+The module in JavaScript for downloading courses.